gkub/wordsearchsolver/README.md

 wordsearchsolver.py is a basic word search solver

-The easiest way to use the program is to place a text file of the following format ***in the same directory as wordsearchsolver.py***:
+The easiest way to use the program is to place a text file of the proper format ***in the same directory as wordsearchsolver.py***:

-5x5
-H A S D F
-G E Y B H
-J K L Z X
-C V B L N
-G O O D O
-HELLO
-GOOD
-BYE
+For an example of a properly formatted input file, check "test_1.txt" or "test_2.txt" found in the "tests" folder, in the same directory as this README file.

 -----------------